sailccsa/sailccsa.github.io/_learning/how-to-race.md

 The start of the race is very important and often determines the winner of a race.
 Follow the Rules Of Racing regarding “Starts” and get to “Clear Air” as soon as possible.
 Avoid other boats at all costs - a collision “at sea” will ruin your day.
 Next, sail the course for your fleet as pointed out in the diagram and instructions given at the Race Committee.
 Generally, the course doesn’t change between races but be aware of signals made from the shore or from the designated Committee boat afloat.
 CCSA members are encouraged to learn at least The Basic Rules Of Racing as described in the CCSA Sailing Instructions.
 Out on the course skippers need to know these rules to sail fairly and to use the rules in their tactical decisions.

-Here are some tips for new sailors.
+## Here are some tips for new sailors.

 1)	If you are uncertain about the course, just follow the boats in your fleet.
 2)	Don’t try to win the race.
 Focus on catching and then passing the boat in front of you.
 Gradually, as your skills improve, your goal should be to move up through your fleet.
 3)	Work at getting better.
 Read books and articles on sailing and sailboat racing.
 Check out videos and online resources.
 Get the best sailors to sail with you.
 Learn the Rules Of Racing.
 Ask questions!
 4)	When you cross the finish line, the Race Committee will record your “Elapsed Time” for that race.
-Within the next few days after all racing is concluded,  the “Corrected Time” for your boat, based on its Portsmouth Number (USPN,) will be calculated, and your “Rank” or where you finished in relation to other boats in your fleet will be posted on the CCSA web site or Yahoo Group.
+Within the next few days after all racing is concluded,  the “Corrected Time” for your boat, based on its Portsmouth Number (USPN,) will be calculated, and your “Rank” or where you finished in relation to other boats in your fleet will be posted on the CCSA web site or Google Group.

 The Race Committee tries to get in three races on race days or more if possible.
 If the wind is light, fewer races may be run.
 If the wind is judged to be too strong by the Race Committee in consultation with senior CCSA officers, racing may be terminated at any time.
 As a general benchmark, if the wind speed is consistently over 15mph or gusting over 20mph, racing will be canceled in the interests of safety.
 No races will START after 4pm, to allow all competitors and the Race Committee an opportunity to derig their boats, socialize and unwind while there is still a lot of daylight.